prackash/LeetCode/README.md

-## LeetCode solutions with explanations
+# LeetCode solutions

+This repo is a collection of leetcode problems with explanations of the solutions